CZhouLab/BAMBI/README.md

 docker pull billyzh/bambi_public:latest
 ```

-And you can use run this docker image to build a temporary enviroment(container of Docker) for BAMBI by:
+And you can use run this docker image to build a temporary environment(container of Docker) for BAMBI by:

 ```bash
 docker run -it --mount "type=bind,src=%cd%,target=/usr/src/data" billyzh/bambi_public /bin/bash
 ```

-After you built the temporary enviroment, you can run BAMBI same as non-Docker option like follow "Usage" Chapter.
+Once the temporary environment is built, you can run BAMBI same as non-Docker option like follow "Usage" Chapter.

 In the docker version, all scripts have included in the docker image.